projectcalico/calico/master/networking/mtu.md

-Depending on the environment {{site.prodname}} is being deployed into it may be helpful or even necessary to configure the MTU of the veth (or TAP) that is attached to each workload and the tunnel devices if IP-in-IP is enabled.
+Depending on the environment {{site.prodname}} is being deployed into it may be helpful or even necessary to configure the MTU of the veth (or TAP) that is attached to each workload and the tunnel devices if IP-in-IP or VXLAN is enabled.

 ### Selecting MTU size

-Typically the MTU for your workload interfaces should match the network MTU.
-If you need IP-in-IP then the MTU size for both the workload **and** tunnel interfaces should be 20 bytes less than the network MTU for your network.
-This is due to the extra 20 byte header that the tunnel will add to each packet.
+Since MTU is a global property of the network path between endpoints, the MTU for workloads needs to be set to the minimum MTU of any path that packets may take.

+If you are using an overlay such as IP-in-IP or VXLAN, the extra overlay header used by those protocols reduces the MTU by the size of the header.
+IP-in-IP uses a 20-byte header, VXLAN uses a 50-byte header.
+Hence,

+- If you use VXLAN anywhere in your pod network, you should select an MTU which is network MTU minus 50.
+- If you do not use VXLAN but you do use IP-in-IP, you should select an MTU which is network MTU minus 20.

+You should set the workload endpoint MTU **and** the tunnel MTUs to the same value.
+This is so that all paths have the same MTU.

 #### Common MTU sizes